worktheclock/replit.github.io/tutorials/graphql-project-part-1.md

 1. Clicking on the `+ New repl` button.
 2. Choosing the "HTML, CSS, JS" language.
-3. Giving your repl a name: In our case "pinboard-project".
+3. Giving your repl a name: In our case "graphql-fm".
 4. Clicking the `Create repl` button.

 ![Creating a new Repl](../static/images/teamsForEducation/graphql-project/graphql-project-1.png)